astroumd/lmtoy/docs/wishlist.md

 # Adding another parameter to the gridding program

-grid_map is probably the worst, it requires 7 times a modification to 4 files to add a keyword
+grid_map is probably the worst, it requires 8 times a similar modification to 5 files to add a keyword

 Here are the different orderings, the first one being the one we adopt to adjust the others:

       1. bin/grid_data.py                   15 options passed to spec_driver_fits